matthewleechen/matthewleechen/README.md

 Selected Work in Progress:

-- **Expeditions, Science, and Human Capital in the Age of Enlightenment**
+- **Enlightened Journeys?
+Expeditions, Attitudes, and the Scientific Frontier**

 - **Navigating Conflict: Trade Pioneering and Persistence following the Dutch Revolt**

 - **Scientist-Inventor Networks and the Exchange of Ideas: The Royal Society of London, 1660-1870**

-- **Economic Liberalization and the Indonesian National Awakening**
+- **Economic Liberalization and Nationalism in Late Colonial Indonesia**

 - **The Dutch Opinion on Colonialism** (with Melissa Dell and Leander Heldring)